\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

 This bias is largely due to the fact that most benchmarks are created by translation of English benchmarks into other languages, and while this has been shown to correlate with human judgements~\citep{thellmann2024multilingualllmevaluationeuropean}, benchmarks are even worse for lower-resourced languages.
 This creates a translation pivot trap, where models are optimized to perform well on translated English concepts rather than achieving true native-level reasoning.
 To correct this bias, high-quality, culturally grounded benchmarks need to be developed, which is an immense financial and logistical undertaking.
 For example, the development of \textbf{MMLU-ProX}~\citep[covering 29 languages]{globalmmlu} involved a rigorous expert-review process to ensure cultural relevance, with development costs approaching \$80,000 at market rates.
 Furthermore, the quality of benchmarks created by translation varies significantly with STEM-related tasks exhibiting strong correlation with human judgements (0.70-0.85), while other tasks, such as question answering, have very poor correlation (0.11-0.30)~\citep{wu2025bitterlessonlearned2000}.
+These benchmarks, however, mainly reflect how closely a model approximates the language habits of the benchmark creator and may not reflect realistic usage patterns of speech communities.